 This was barely two months ago and now standing tall, probably 30 feet from the base, there is a clearly discernable building of substance, which someone will soon call home.

 Perhaps they will go up another floor?...or they may create a rental suite/in-law apartment downstairs?...or perhaps both, who knows.
 What I do know is that the view and landscape will change....forever?
 This is, of course, of no real consequence and has been happening, at an ever growing speed, these past few decades.
 People need places to live and I have no doubt that eventually the whole hillside will be covered with houses.

 With that thought, I wondered about my neighbours in the turquoise house across the way.
 Not the prettiest of houses granted, but home to that family for many years now.
 Imagine the day they chose that particular spot; perhaps they planned all aspects and fantasied of early morning coffee with the first rays of the rising sun, sundowners at sunset, and late night suppers on their south-facing terrace, which can clearly be seen with the balastrades in the photo above.
 The sprawling south-facing terrace that would make the most of our climate, where year-round outdoor living is possible and from which they could enjoy an uninterrupted near-360 degree view across the valley of virgin woodland and the sea beyond.
 Then along I came, and built a house in the middle of that woodland - I hope it's sufficiently far away, and built snuggly against the side of the hill, so as not to impede their view.
-Three years on, despite any possible initial disappointment on their part, I suspect that they've learnt to live with this change of propect and maybe even enjoy watching my comings and goings, and dog-related shenanigans from a polite distance.
+Three years on, despite any possible initial disappointment on their part, I suspect that they've learnt to live with this change of prospect and maybe even enjoyed watching my comings and goings, and dog-related shenanigans from a polite distance.
 But now what?
 This new house will be immediately across the road from their terrace - a road that never existed when they sat down and planned their own dream home all those years ago.